paritosh64ce/rxjs-pub-sub/README.md

 # NgxPubSub

 Event publish - subscribe mechanism as Angular service using Observable.
 You can publish your event along with any data to all the subscribers of your event (event identification is being done using event-name as string).
+This library also supports historical published values for the new subscribers.

 [![Build Status](https://travis-ci.com/paritosh64ce/ngx-pub-sub.svg?branch=master)](https://travis-ci.com/paritosh64ce/ngx-pub-sub)
 [![npm](https://img.shields.io/npm/v/@pscoped/ngx-pub-sub.svg)](https://www.npmjs.com/package/@pscoped/ngx-pub-sub)